-- Use Flickr to store photos and point reporters to them, or try out something like Pinterest for visuals that anyone can link to.
+- Use Flickr to store photos and point reporters to them, or try out Pinterest for visuals that anyone can link to.

 Data displayed in attractive "infographics" is the latest trend in nonprofit communications.
 Reporters and readers love these.

 Infographics turn dry numbers into appealing graphics that catch the eye and look wonderful on a page or on a website.
-And infographics don't have to be slick and expensive.
-See what Voices for America's Children do with them on its media page.
 A news release with an infographic will get much more attention than one without it, especially if your release is about numbers.
 Infographics also are quite apt to go viral as bloggers and social media pick them up.

-If you're interested in putting together your own infographics, WildApricot has a good collection of links to tools and instructions, TribalCafe has collected some great examples of infographics, and Amy Sample Ward explains how to use infographics to report, engage, and promote your nonprofit.
+If you're interested in putting together your own infographics, WildApricot has a good collection of links to tools and instructions, TribalCafe explains the basics of infographics, and Amy Sample Ward explains how to use them to report, engage, and promote your nonprofit.

 A local angle on a national news story is news to media in your own community, and it might even go national.
 The National Zoo, for instance, provided a different slant on a big earthquake in the region, and saw their idea go viral nationally.